yudanwan/Tutorial_lab/README.md

 In Lab computer, there are one root user(zou_lab) and four sub users (private).

 Pycharm and Teamviewer are ready for all users.
-Please check whether they are work.
+Please check whether they work.

 In root user account, path /home/apps are public files, sub users could enter cd /home/zou_lab/apps in terminal to visit the files.